MinhTranQuang258/spring-core/README.md

 + SUPPORTS: If a transaction exists, then the existing transaction will be used.
 If there isn't a transaction, it is executed non-transactional.
 + MANDATORY: If there is an active transaction, then it will be used.
 If there isn't an active transaction, then Spring throws an IllegalTransactionStateException exception.
 + NEVER: Spring throws an exception if there's an active transaction.

+**Note**: `@Transactional` will have no effect if used to annotate private, protected, default methods.
+The proxy generator will ignore them.
 </details>

-**NOTE**: `@Transactional` will have no effect if used to annotate private, protected, default methods.
-The proxy generator will ignore them.
 ### Bootstrap phases
 <details>
 <summary>Overview</summary>